Sign up now for a

 how Mother Nature’s gray melancholy

-pours its tears, dampening my windowpane,
+pours Her tears, dampening my windowpane,

-feathering its sodden touch upon me.
+feathering Her sodden touch upon me.

 The rain endures smirks and staunch rejections,

-but she rebels by drenching sheltered heads.
+but She rebels by drenching sheltered heads.

 Her April showers can bloom reflections;